AlaaAbouAhmad/abc_updated/README.md

 The new decorator @abstractattribute, actually enables us to do that.

-The module still provides the same interface of the native abc module, and it didn't edit its internal implementation.
+The module provides the same interface of the native abc module, and it didn't edit its internal implementation.

 The code is compatible with <a href="https://google.github.io/styleguide/pyguide.html"> <b>Google Python Style Guide </b> </a>